Nimira43/Jax-Orio/README.md

 #### "Erm Sir Boli is off crusading idiot," said Nerys the Cook, "and Michel Ironfist naw'z chief armourer with a platoon of Knights!!!"
 #### "Erick Goldenbeard!!!" cooed Mary the Baker dreamily.
 #### "E's off training the King's Royal Archers Mary," said Nerys sighing.
 #### "Ow'z 'bout Orio?" said Fred the Butcher.
-Howls of laughter explode in the Inn.
+Howls of laughter exploded in the Inn.
-#### "Orio? 'e cannie walk straight looook, " said Buxom Betty, the barmaid.
+#### "Orio?
+'E cannie walk straight looook, " said Buxom Betty, the barmaid.
 #### Heads turned to look at Jax Orio staggering to the bar.
 "Weasshal Sshtout Betsy...." said Orio before going unconscious.........
 #### As the laughter intensified through the Leaping Deer Inn, the door suddenly burst open, letting in a gust of wind and rain.
 Everyone turned to see a young boy, drenched and breathless, standing in the doorway.
 #### "The Orcs!
 They're at the gates of Stonemarsh!" he cried, his voice trembling with fear.